 by Kaethe Weingarten

-This paper by Kaethe Weingarten is published in the book Working with the stories of women’s lives (Dulwich Centre Publications, 2001) which is now available from Dulwich Centre Publications.
+This paper by Kaethe Weingarten is published in the book Working with the stories of women’s lives (Dulwich Centre Publications, 2001).

 I have made a commitment to bring into my awareness narratives of illness, disability, medical disorders, chronic conditions, genetic disorders, disease, dying and death.
 It is not ever easy to open myself to the slices of life that this willingness entails but, living as I do and my daughter does in an unreliable body, it seems the right thing to do.